Terry (dog): Early life and family

 Terry was born in the midst of the Great Depression.
 She was trained and owned by Carl Spitz.
 She was the mother of Rommy, another movie Cairn Terrier, who appeared in other films including Reap the Wild Wind (1942) and Air Force (1943).

+Career

 Her first film appearance was in Ready for Love (1934) which was released on November 30, 1934, roughly one month before her first major film appearance, with Shirley Temple, in Bright Eyes (1934) as Rags.

-She did her own stunts, and was seriously injured during the filming of The Wizard of Oz (1939) when one of the Winkie guards accidentally stepped on one of her paws, spraining it.
-Terry spent two weeks recuperating at Judy Garland's residence, and Garland developed a close attachment to her.
-Garland offered to buy Terry from Spitz, but he refused to sell her.
+She performed her own stunts.
+She was seriously injured during the filming of The Wizard of Oz (1939) when one of the Winkie guards accidentally stepped on one of her paws, spraining it.
+Terry spent two weeks recuperating at her co-star Judy Garland's residence.
+Garland developed a close attachment to her.
+Garland offered to buy Terry from Spitz, but he refused to sell.

 Terry's $125 per week salary, was more than that of many human actors in the film, and also more than the average working American at the time.
 She attended the premiere of The Wizard of Oz at Grauman's Chinese Theatre; because of the popularity of the film, her name was formally changed to Toto in 1942.

-She had 23 total film appearances, three of which were playing in theaters at the same time in the fall of 1939: The Wizard of Oz, The Women, and Bad Little Angel.
+Terry made 23 film appearances, three of which were playing in theaters at the same time in the fall of 1939: The Wizard of Oz, The Women, and Bad Little Angel.
 Among the last ones was Tortilla Flat (1942), in which she was reunited with Oz director Victor Fleming and Frank Morgan, who played Professor Marvel and the Wizard.
 Terry's final film role was in Easy to Look At, released three weeks before her death.